marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

   - kotlin
 ---

-**Disclaimer:** Stojan has highlighted to me the title is a little click bait.
+**Disclaimer:** Stojan has pointed out to me the title is a little click bait.
 That wasn't my intention and I'm sorry.
 I actually wanted reference the Fallout game series and their amazing community [No Mutants Allowed](https://www.nma-fallout.com/).

 [Testable code](http://xunitpatterns.com/design%20for%20testability.html) plays a crucial role in app development.
 When we neglect designing code for testability, we often resort to using a [mock](http://xunitpatterns.com/Mock%20Object.html) library as a mean to achieve test coverage.
 Mocks have become a dominant presence in the Android testing ecosystem today.
 However, there are drawbacks: